nspcc-dev/neofs-spec/01-arch/04-object_split.md

   There are special "Link objects" that have the same common `split_id`, do not have any payload, but contain original object's `ObjectID` in `parent` field, it's signature in `parent_signature`, original object's `Header` in `parent_header` and the list of all object parts with payload in repeated `children` field.
 Link objects help to speed up large object reconstruction and `HEAD` request processing.
 If Link object is lost, the original large object still will be reconstructed from its parts, but it will require more actions from NeoFS nodes.

 ### Object Split V2

+V2 split is organized as a chain of objects that start with a special object and then sharing this first object ID as a split ID.
+Initial large object data is available in the first part, but its incomplete, while the last part contains complete data (just like in V1).
+V2 Link object is also a chain index, but all of its data is stored in object payload which allows for very big objects unlike V1 split.

 ![Large object split V2](pic/object_split_all_v2)